-With lockdown back—because Covid-19 cases and deaths surged over Christmas and New Year—plenty of you will be taking precautions such as working from home and social distancing.
+With lockdown still around, plenty of you will be taking precautions such as working from home and social distancing.
 The latest rule for exercising is that you must only ride solo, with other members of your household or with one person from another household (only if on your own)—once per day.
 The government guidance document also says: "This [outdoor exercise] should be done locally wherever possible, but you can travel a short distance within your area to do so if necessary (for example, to access an open space)".
-Firing up Zwift and training indoors could once again prove to be the most reliable, easiest and safest option for many...
+Firing up Zwift and training indoors is proving to be the most reliable, easiest and safest option for many...

 Nobody wants to lose fitness, but the first thing to stress, although we're sure you know this already, is that you shouldn't train when you're ill or get back on the bike until you're fully recovered.
 Given that Covid-19 is extremely easy to catch, you should factor in the possibility that you are going to get ill too and not make that illness worse by over-doing it in Watopia, or by doing interval sessions when you shouldn't.